Woman with her head down on a laptop at her desk, exhausted — depicting parental burnout and emotional depletion

 Yes.
 Parental burnout is a recognised psychological phenomenon with a substantial and growing research base.
 It is defined as a state of chronic stress specific to the parenting role, characterised by exhaustion, emotional distancing from one's children, a contrast with who you used to be as a parent, and a feeling of saturation.
 Research by Isabelle Roskam, Moïra Mikolajczak and colleagues at UCLouvain has established validated measurement tools — including the Parental Burnout Assessment — and identified risk factors, consequences, and paths to recovery.

-What are the first signs of parental burnout?
+What are the signs of parental burnout?

 How long does parental burnout last?